Robust Least Squares Problems with Binary Uncertain Data: Supermodular

 Thus

 Substituting $\mu = \left( \frac{\Delta}{L^2\ell (K+1)} \right)^{\frac12}$ and $K = \left \lfloor \frac{64 L^2 \ell \Delta }{\epsilon^4}\right \rfloor$ yields

 We complete the proof. \end{proof}

-The inequality (\ref{stationary3}) means that a randomly selected point $\hat{x}$ with the uniform distribution from the iterates $\{x_k\}_{k=0}^{K}$ generated by Algorithm \ref{alg:RNLS} is an $\epsilon$-stationary point in the sense of the expectation using Moreau envelope \cite{davis2018stochastic}.
+The inequality (\ref{stationary3}) means that a randomly selected point $\hat{x}$ with the uniform distribution from the iterates $\{x_k\}_{k=0}^{K}$ generated by Algorithm \ref{alg:RNLS} is an $\epsilon$-stationary point in expectation, as measured by the gradient norm of the Moreau envelope \cite{davis2018stochastic}.